Terrence-Biddix/Network-Traffic-Monitoring-and-Detection-/README.md

 ## Conclusion

 This project provided practical experience in capturing and filtering live network traffic using tcpdump.
-I learned how to:

-Identify and monitor active network interfaces.
+I learned how to identify and monitor active network interfaces.
 Capture and analyze packets in real time.
 Apply filters to focus on specific protocols and ports.
 Save and analyze packet captures offline for forensic investigation.
 These skills are directly applicable to roles in network security, incident response, and threat hunting.